sunnydanu/godev.run/README.md

 It will create a directory in `src/tools` with the correct files, and a the import in `src/tools/index.ts`.
 You will just need to add the imported tool in the proper category and develop the tool.

-## Licensing and Code Protection
-The code for this project is currently private and is not shared publicly.
-I do not permit unauthorized use or distribution of this code.

-In the future, if I decide to make the code publicly available, I will specify a license at that time.
-Possible licenses may include a proprietary license or an open-source license such as MIT or GPL, depending on how I wish to share my work.

-For now, please respect the private status of this repository.

 ## Contact

 For inquiries or suggestions, feel free to reach out to me on my [GitHub Profile](https://github.com/sunnydanu).